lights-a5/mtg-pair-legends/README.md

 # mtg-pair-legends

 # Copy/Paste from Reddit Thread
-My playgroup was shootin' the breeze and we were speculating what would happen if we gave 'partner with' to certain legendary creatures.
+My playgroup was shootin' the breeze and we were speculating what would happen if we gave 'partner with' to every legendary creature.
 I am studying Software Engineering and this semester I'm not taking any CS courses that require programming.
-So, to keep myself sharp, I spent about 30-40 minutes creating this little Python program that would partner all the legendary creatures.
+So, to keep myself sharp, I spent about 30-40 minutes creating this little Python program that would assign a partner at random to all the legendary creatures.

 There are bugs that I haven't bothered to fix.
 It thinks that "Brisela" is it's own card and it gets paired.
 Also, the flip cards that start as non-legendary creatures and flip into legendary creatures are unfortunately included as well.